Hernandez v. New York: Oral argument

-At oral argument, Hernandez argued that it is a per se Batson violation to discriminate on language.
-Hernandez believed that every bilingual juror would express the same hesitance that the struck jurors in his case would because of their language ability.
-The Court was concerned with line-drawing issues of potential multiple dialects or languages for a given foreign country and whether a prosecutor could ever use a peremptory strike against a bilingual juror.
+During oral argument, Hernandez argued that it is a per se Batson violation to discriminate on the basis of language.
+Hernandez believed that every bilingual juror would express the same hesitation as did the struck jurors in his case, because of their language ability.
+The court was concerned with issues of drawing lines potentially for multiple dialects or languages of a given foreign country, as well as whether a prosecutor could ever use a peremptory strike against a bilingual juror.

-New York argued that Hernandez's position was against Supreme Court jurisprudence for three main reasons: it uses the juror's answer as proof of a prosecutor's intent to discriminate, it prevents individualized assessment of jurors in favor of group stereotypes, and it would create no ability for prosecutors to excuse certain jurors.
+New York argued that Hernandez's position was opposed to Supreme Court jurisprudence for three main reasons: it used a juror's answer as proof of a prosecutor's intent to discriminate; it prevented individualized assessment of jurors in favor of group stereotypes; and it would create no ability for prosecutors to excuse certain jurors.